koppor/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 ### Java Development Kit 16

-A working Java \(Develoment Kit\) 16 installation with Java FX support is required.
+A working Java \(Development Kit\) 16 installation with Java FX support is required.
 In the command line \(terminal in Linux, cmd in Windows\) run `javac -version` and make sure that the reported version is Java 16 \(e.g., `javac 16`\).
 If `javac` is not found or a wrong version is reported, check your `PATH` environment variable, your `JAVA_HOME` environment variable or install the most recent JDK.

 [JavaFX is not part of the default JDK any more](https://www.reddit.com/r/java/comments/82qm9x/javafx_will_be_removed_from_the_java_jdk_in_jdk_11/), it needs to be installed separately if not using a special JDK.